Fyodir/POD/README.md

 This page however shows further useful details such as "QC information" (blue), along with various useful dates to enable tracking of various stages of the order.

-Orders can be updated on this page via the `Update Order` button.
+Orders can be updated on th  - Provides link to "Requisitions detail" page is page via the `Update Order` button.
 Selecting this option brings up the same form as that used to create the order.
 Further details or updates can then be added/made to the order such as:
 - Updated order status
 - Date Order completed
 - QC information